batalooppak/batalooppak.github.io/_posts/2015-05-04-atom-editor.markdown

 In emmet you type **div#someID.someClass** and you get the same result!.

 #### date
 Date is just a package that put a timestamp anywhere you want.
-I've installed it, beacuse sometimes I wanted to put the date and time in the posts.
+I've installed it, because sometimes I wanted to put the date and time in the posts.
 ![date package image](images/date-package.png)

 ## Conclusions

 Atom is a nifty editor and very customizable.
-It's still in dvelopment, but I don't care, I'm going to use it anywaym because I liked it very much.
+It's still in development, but I don't care, I'm going to use it anyway because I liked it very much.

-Godd bye and take care.
+Good bye and take care.